-If either SSA or OCSE experiences an incident involving the loss or breach of PII provided by SSA or OCSE under the terms of this agreement, they will follow the incident reporting guidelines issued by OMB.
-In the event of a reportable incident under OMB and the incident under OMB guidance involving PII, the agency experiencing the incident is responsible for following its established procedures, including notification to the proper organizations (e.g., United States Computer Emergency Readiness Team and the agency's privacy office).
-In addition, the agency experiencing the incident (e.g., electronic or paper) will notify the other agency's Systems Security Contact named in this agreement.
-If OCSE is unable to speak with the SSA Systems Security Contact within one hour or if for some other reason notifying the SSA Systems Security Contact is not practicable (e.g., it is outside of the normal business hours), OCSE will call SSA's National Network Service Center toll free at 1-877-697-4889.
-If SSA is unable to speak with OCSE's Systems Security Contact within one hour, SSA will contact OCSE's Director of Operations at PEB, Baltimore, Maryland (877) 697-4889.
+If either SSA or OCSE experiences an incident involving the loss or breach of PII provided by SSA or OCSE under the terms of this agreement, they will follow the incident reporting guidelines issued by OMB and the incident requirements present in the security addendum.
+In the event of a reportable incident under OMB guidance and security addendum involving PII, including the loss or potential loss of PII, the agency experiencing the event is responsible for following its established procedures, including notification to proper organizations (e.g., United States Computer Emergency Readiness Team, the agency's security office).
+In addition, the agency experiencing the incident (e.g., electronic or paper) will notify the other agency's security contact named in the security addendum to this agreement.
+SSA or OCSE, as appropriate, will also call SSA's National Network Service Center toll free at 1-877-697-4889.